Impostor syndrome: Risk factors

 Impostor syndrome is associated with neuroticism, low self-esteem and perfectionism.
 It is negatively correlated with the personality traits of extraversion, agreeableness, and conscientiousness.

 Impostor syndrome can stem from and result in strained personal relationships and can hinder people from achieving their full potential in their fields of interest.
 The term "impostorization" shifts the source of the phenomenon away from the supposed impostor to institutions whose policies, practices, or workplace cultures "either make or intend to make individuals question their intelligence, competence, and sense of belonging."

 Implications

-People with impostor syndrome tend to be less satisfied at work and have lower job performance.
-They also show higher rates of burnout.
+Higher scores on commonly used measures of the impostor phenomenon have been associated with lower job satisfaction and job performance, as well as higher rates of burnout.

-Diagnosis
+Measurement

-The first scale designated to measure characteristics of impostor phenomenon was designed by Harvey in 1981 and included 14 items.
+The first scale designated to measure characteristics of the impostor phenomenon was designed by Harvey in 1981 and included 14 items.

 In 1985, the Clance Impostor Phenomenon Scale (CIPS) was developed.
 This 20-item measure, in contrast to the Harvey Impostor Scale, recognizes the anxiety associated with being judged and the sense of inferiority towards peers.
 The scale is the most frequently used.
 However, research has not yet conclusively shown its superiority over other scales.

 Other measures include the Perceived Fraudulence Scale (by Kolligian and Sternberg) and the Leary Impostor Scale, a 7-item test that assesses a single facet of the impostor phenomenon: a perception of being an impostor or fraud.
 In 2023 the Impostor Phenomenon Assessment was developed based on three factors: